+Graduation with Institutional Honors is conferred on students who earn baccalaureate degrees with a GPA of at least:

+- 3.30 cum laude

-Graduation with Institutional Honors is conferred on students who earn baccalaureate degrees with a GPA above 3.30 cum laude, 3.60 magna cum laude, or 3.80 summa cum laude.
-Institutional Honors is based solely on the GPA earned in all coursework taken at Kent State University, including original grades forgiven under other policies.
-A minimum of 60 semester hours must be earned at Kent to qualify.
-For the purposes of computing the final grade point average and determining honors awards, the GPA is extended to two decimal places and not rounded up.
+- 3.60 magna cum laude

+- 3.80 summa cum laude

+Institutional Honors are based solely on the GPA earned in all coursework taken at Kent State University, including original grades forgiven under other policies.
+A minimum of 60 semester hours must be earned at Kent State University to qualify.
+For the purposes of computing the final GPA and determining honors awards, the GPA is extended to two decimal places and not rounded up.